 Section C1.3 outlines the County's goals to meet current and future housing needs.
 The subject lands are well-suited to accommodate the proposed development and can contribute to the range of residential housing types to meet current and future demand for residential uses in the area by adding the apartment housing type (C1.3.1b).
-As residential apartments are generally an inherently less expensive form of housing, the proposed development is anticipated to add to the range of housing costs in the area (i.e., provide a lower-cost housing option) that is currently dominated by single detached dwellings.
-Further, increasing the supply of purpose-built rental housing is anticipated to generally decrease the average market area rental prices (C1.3.1c).
+As residential apartments are generally an inherently less expensive form of housing, the proposed development is anticipated to add to the range of housing costs in the area that is currently dominated by single detached dwellings (C1.3.1c).
 The proposed development encourages both intensification and redevelopment by making efficient use of underutilized lands within the built-up area where existing infrastructure can support the development, assisting in achieving the County's policy objective of 15% of all development occurring by residential intensification and redevelopment (C1.3.1h, C1.3.2a).
 The redevelopment of the generally vacant subject lands will strengthen the vitality of this segment of Sunset Drive and the surrounding neighbourhood.